 Or maybe you have plenty of time in the studio, but you have several projects going at the same time and skip from one to another.

-Either way, you MIGHT find yourself throwing away too much oil paint, simply because it dried out on your palette.
+Either way, you MIGHT find yourself buying new tubes of oil paint more than you like, simply because piles of paint keep drying out on your palette.
 (Hey, it’s happened to all of us!)
 And if you’re like me, you probably thought to yourself, “If only there was some way to keep paint fresh and usable between sessions. . .”

 Well, good news—there is!

 How to keep oil paint from drying out

 Ever since my own schedule’s been up in the air, I’ve discovered several ways to keep my paints fresh and brushable between painting sessions whether it’s just overnight or for a couple of weeks at a time.

 AND, you probably already have all the supplies you need in your kitchen.

 The foam plates are the kind you buy in bulk packs of 100 or 1000.
 They come in a variety of sizes so you can go larger or smaller as an individual painting project requires.
 I like these plates because a clean rag or paper towel is all it takes to wipe the paint off, and you can re-use them several times.

 I use these plates for palettes, too, so I can typically store the entire palette for a specific painting.
 That way, I can use the same palette to continue painting later.